armitaswan-temporary/Reddit-HolidayProject/README.md

  - 👾you can also have your own community
  - 🤓you can search among all available users and subreddits and posts
  - 🥶you can dive in your timeline and view latest posts of you joined subreddits, followings and recommended posts for you based of your favs and even all trending and top posts
- - 👻and many other features inside each of these
+ - 👻and many other features inside each of these like sorting the comments based on karmas, tracking your fav posts by their tags, hashing passwords and top level lit security and etc

  ### Usage 🎮🔭
+ - 🍜first sign in and make your account
+ - 🍤then view the menu and type in the number of the item you want to choose
+ - 🍥when you're asked to type in one line don't press enter
+ - 🍡easy! enjoy the program!

 ### Pics of the app 🖼🎴
 ![image](https://github.com/armitaswan-temporary/Reddit-HolidayProject/assets/162080804/1652a9a2-a1ad-4aea-8546-75d93b62f5dc)